tukue/CafeAppWebsite/README.md

 # Coffee website App

-A modern web application for a coffee ordering system.
+A modern web application for a coffee ordering system part of a bootcamp project for fullstack development.

 ## Setup